brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ---
 WORK IN PROGRESS

-## Introduction

-This is a great travelogue—clear, practical, and captures that specific "mountaineering high."
-To match your Kilimanjaro piece, the Aconcagua background needs to bridge the gap between a "high trek" and a "serious expedition," while keeping that same clean, informative structure.

-Here is the **Background** section for your Aconcagua article, written to match your specific style, tone, and formatting.

----

 ## Background

 Located in the heart of the Principal Cordillera of the Andes in Argentina, Aconcagua is the highest point in both the Western and Southern Hemispheres.
 Standing at **6,961m**, it is the "Second Summit" of the world and the highest peak outside of Asia.
 Unlike the solitary rise of Kilimanjaro from the plains, Aconcagua is the centerpiece of a vast, rugged provincial park, situated roughly 110km from the city of Mendoza and just 15km from the Chilean border.
 Its name is believed to derive from the Quechua word *Akunkawa*, meaning "Stone Sentinel."